talifhaniedward/retail-sales-inventory-sql-analysis/README.md

 ### Recommendation

 Build a dedicated sales team for Corporate and Education customers.
-They spend the most per transaction giving them personalised service and volume discounts will grow their loyalty and increase revenue.
+They spend the most per transaction — giving them personalised service and volume discounts will grow their loyalty and increase revenue

 ---